bifurcationkit/BifurcationKit.jl/docs/src/index.md

 This Julia package aims at performing **automatic bifurcation analysis** of large dimensional equations F(u,λ)=0 where λ∈ℝ.

-It incorporates a pseudo arclength continuation algorithm which provides a *predictor* (u1,λ1) from a known solution (u0,λ0).
+It incorporates a pseudo arclength continuation algorithm which provides a *predictor* $(u_1,p_1)$ from a known solution $(u_0,p_0)$.
 A Newton-Krylov method is then used to correct this predictor and a Matrix-Free eigensolver is used to compute stability and bifurcation points.

-By leveraging on the above method, it can also seek for periodic orbits of Cauchy problems by casting them into an equation F(u,λ)=0 of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences to compute periodic orbits.**
+By leveraging on the above method, the package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences to compute periodic orbits.**

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/index.html#The-Swift-Hohenberg-equation-on-the-GPU-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

-One design choice is that we do not require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
+One design choice is that we try not to require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
 So far, our implementation does not allow this for Hopf continuation and computation of periodic orbits.
 It will be improved later.

 Finally, we leave it to the user to take advantage of automatic differentiation as this field is moving too fast for now, albeit there are several well established packages like `ForwardDiff.jl` and `Zygote.jl` to name just a few.